Image by Move2clouds

 For more tools, check out:

-Systematic Review Assistant (SRA) offers users a reliable program to remove duplicate records with greater sensitivity and specificity than EndNote.
-SRA aimed to reduce the amount of time taken to produce systematic reviews by maximizing the efficiency of the various review stages such as optimizing search strategies and screening, finding full text articles, and removing duplicate citations.
+Systematic Review Accelerator (SRA) offers users a reliable program to remove duplicate records with greater sensitivity and specificity than EndNote.
+SRA aimed to reduce the amount of time taken to produce systematic reviews by maximizing the efficiency of the various review stages such as optimizing search strategies and screening, finding full-text articles, and removing duplicate citations.
 This application can save researchers and information specialists time and avoid research waste.
-For more information, visit the OMICTOOLS ' web site and a review article.
+Visit the help guide to get you started or read the review article.

 CADIMA - Try this open access tool for all stages of your systematic review project!